scribbletune/scribbletune.com/_pages/riff.md

 ```

 All we need to do is to allow passing a "key" and "scale" dynamically (we hard coded D4 harmonic minor here).
 To do this we'll just wrap this function inside another function that allows us to set the key and scale.
 We'll also use the [midi](/documentation/core/midi) method to produce a MIDI file.
 [Click here](https://gist.github.com/walmik/f3d2a0557810c68fa2e40ecff9f32343) to see how the entire script looks.

+If you download that script and run it from your terminal with `node riff.js`, you will get a MIDI file called `music.mid` which you can import in any DAW and play it with a virtual instrument of your choice.
+I used Ableton Live's Operator>Synth Lead>Epic Trance Lead along with Bazzism Kick plugin and Reaktor Blocks>Bling Deep Bass sound with some hats and snare to produce this riff:

+<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/535502394&color=%230c0809&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>